Yinan-x-Zhang/CQUT-PVI-Pedestrian-Vehicle-interaction-dataset-under-right-turn-unsignalized-intersections/README.md

   <img src="https://github.com/Yinan-x-Zhang/CQUT-PVI-Pedestrian-Vehicle-interaction-dataset-under-right-turn-unsignalized-intersections/blob/main/cqut.png" />
 </p>

+**This is a dataset of pedestrian-vehicle interaction under a right-turn unsignalized intersection**

 We selected two traffic scenes with different road conditions for video acquisition.
 Scene one is the unsignalized right-turn intersection at the intersection of Hongguang Avenue and Hongli Avenue in Banan District, Chongqing, and scene two is the unsignalized right-turn intersection at Longzhou Avenue in Huaxi Street, Banan District, Chongqing